All you need to know on why and where to hire a dedicated offshore software development team for your early-stage startup

 Why Hire Offshore Developers for Your Startup?

-- Cost efficiency.
+- It’s a cost-effective product development strategy.
 Quartz reports that 46% of startups fail because they run out of money.
-However, this issue is very unlikely to happen if you are outsourcing developers.
+However, this issue is very unlikely to happen if you hire offshore developers.
 You will not be spending your funds on overhead costs such as office rent, payroll, insurance benefits, vacations, recruitment fees, etc. Instead, you will be directing the funds to the most important domain – a creation of an MVP.
 Moreover, due to the lower cost of living, the rates of developers in offshore countries are typically much more reasonable than those of their American and Western European counterparts.
+Hiring a dedicated development team from Eastern Europe, India or Latin America can be twice or even three times cheaper than in the US.

 - More talent than you would find onsite.
-Outsourcing gives you access to a larger pool of talents than you would find onsite.
+IT outsourcing gives you access to a larger pool of talents than you would find onsite.
 For example, most of the developers in California are already employed by tech giants.
-They receive enormous wages, benefit from attractive perks, and feel quite safe and comfortable with their current employers whereas startups imply risks.
+They receive enormous wages, benefit from attractive perks, and feel quite safe and comfortable with their current employers whereas startups imply risks, hence it is much harder to hire developers for a startup in the USA.
 On the contrary, offshore countries in Asia and Eastern Europe are full of skilled developers that would gladly join your startup.

 As you see, hiring offshore developers can streamline your startup.
 After all, products such as Skype, Slack, Github, and many others were developed by outsourced teams.

-Before you hire developers for startup, consider the following:
+Before you hire developers for a startup, make sure you follow the checklist:

 - Define your business goals and be ready to communicate them.
 Clearly identify the problem that you are planning to solve with your initial MVP, as you will have to explain this problem when outsourcing developers.
 Determine the main goal of your product that should be fulfilled, break it down into smaller, measurable milestones, and set approximate deadlines for those milestones.

-- Collect information about the offshore locations.
+- Collect information about offshore locations.
 There’s a wide variety of offshore countries to choose from, each of which has its own advantages and challenges.
-Shortlist the countries that are not only closest to you in terms of time zone and culture, but also have the developers offering best price/quality ratio.
+Shortlist the countries that are not only closest to you in terms of time zone and culture, but also consider the best offshore development price/quality ratio.

 How to Find a Developer for Your Startup

 Now that you have fulfilled all of the necessary prerequisites, it’s time to move on to the next stage and hire development teams.
-You can find developers for startup via the following sources:
+You can find a dedicated development team for your startup via the following sources:

 - Networking on conferences, hackathons, and meetups